10 Pregnancy Foods To Eat For Baby

 What they've got: If you're not a big meat eater (or one at all), beans and lentils are great sources of protein and iron, as well as folate, fiber and calcium.
 And beans (especially baked ones) are also bursting with zinc.

-Why they're good for both of you: Beans boast a bunch of the baby- and- mama-friendly minerals found in animal products, so they're a great option for vegetarian and vegan moms-to-be.
+Why they're good for both of you: Beans boast a bunch of the baby- and mom-friendly minerals found in animal products, so they're a great option for vegetarian and vegan moms-to-be.
 Beans are also rich in zinc — an essential mineral that's linked to a lower risk for preterm delivery, low birth weight and prolonged labor.
 Beans bother your stomach?
 Other great sources of zinc include meat, chicken, milk, fortified cereals, cashews, peas, crab and oysters (just don't eat them raw!).

 What it's got: Sure, you know it's a great source of protein, but lean beef and pork are also packed with iron and B vitamins.

-Why it's good for both of you: Your body needs a lot more protein now (about 25 extra grams a day) to help the fetus grow and to ensure her muscles develop properly.
-Same goes for iron: Not getting enough of this mineral can impair your baby's growth and increase the risk for preterm delivery and low birth weight.
+Why it's good for both of you: Your body needs a lot more protein now (about 25 extra grams a day) to help the fetus grow and to ensure his or her muscles develop properly.
+Same goes for iron: Not getting enough of this mineral can impair baby's growth and increase the risk for preterm delivery and low birth weight.
 Iron is important for mom, too — it's necessary for red blood cell formation (to prevent anemia).
 During pregnancy, your blood volume increases, so you'll need to up your iron intake (to around 27 milligrams a day).
 Bonus: Meat supplies a hefty dose of vitamins B6 (helps baby's tissue and brain growth, while easing mom's morning sickness) and B12 (helps to maintain healthy nerves and red blood cells).

 What it's got: Down a glass in the morning to fill up on folate, potassium and, of course, vitamin C.